Henry Churchill de Mille

-Henry Churchill de Mille (September 17, 1853 – February 10, 1893) was an American businessman and Georgist, and the father of film pioneers Cecil B. de Mille and William C. de Mille, and the paternal grandfather of the dancer and choreographer Agnes de Mille.
+Henry Churchill de Mille (September 17, 1853 – February 10, 1893) was an American dramatist and Georgist, and the father of film pioneers Cecil B. de Mille and William C. de Mille, and the paternal grandfather of the dancer and choreographer Agnes de Mille.

 Early life

 Henry Churchill de Mille was born on a farm at Washington, North Carolina.
 He was the son of businessman and politician William Edward de Mille (1824–1873) and Margaret Mutter Blount Hoyt de Mille (1835–1911).
 He received his BA and AM degrees from Columbia College in 1875 and 1879.
 He had studied for the ministry before choosing instead to become a teacher.
 Eventually, he served as vice-principal at the Lockwood Academy in Brooklyn.
 Also, he taught several semesters at the Columbia Grammar School in Manhattan.